-As PUBG Mobile Turns One, A Look Back at How the Game Has Grown
+As PUBG Mobile Turns One, a Look Back at How the Game Has Grown

-It's been a year since PUBG Mobile graced Android and iOS devices.
-The game first released in China on February 9 before hitting the rest of the world a month later and is an adaptation of the popular PC game, PlayerUnknown's Battlegrounds.
+PUBG Mobile graced Android and iOS devices a year ago.
+To recall, the game first released in China on February 9 before hitting the rest of the world a month later and is an adaptation of the popular PC game, PlayerUnknown's Battlegrounds.
 PUBG is short for PlayerUnknown's Battlegrounds named after game designer Brendan 'PlayerUnknown' Greene who developed PUBG on PC with Korea's PUBG Corp.
 It was inspired by the 2000 Japanese movie, Battle Royale.
-While the game is on PC, PS4, and Xbox One, it's PUBG Mobile version that's taken the world by storm.
+While the game is on PC, PS4, and Xbox One, it's PUBG Mobile version that's taken the world by storm, even finding itself in some controversy in India, with government educational bodies applying a band, and even student bodies calling for one.
 Here's a brief history of what happened in just a single year.

 PUBG Mobile launched in China